Due to funding cuts, staff time is very limited but we will reply as soon as possible.

 - The State Library of NSW (www.sl.nsw.gov.au) offers a free online information request service ‘Ask A Librarian‘.

-- Many government records are available at State Records NSW (www.records.nsw.gov.au)
+- Many government records are available at State Archives and Records NSW (https://www.records.nsw.gov.au/contact-us/ask-an-archivist)

 - The Society of Australian Genealogists are experts in helping people trace family history details (http://www.sag.org.au).